 Table IV-3.
-Affirmatively Furthering Fair Housing Action Matrix HE Programs or Other Activities Specific Commitment Timeline Geographic Targeting 2023-2031 Metrics protections for Unincorporated Alameda County.
-Just cause eviction for multifamily units, among other policies, is currently being considered at the time of writing (April 2024). will act in summer 2024.
+Affirmatively Furthering Fair Housing Action Matrix

+HE Programs or Other Activities Specific Commitment Timeline Geographic Targeting 2023-2031 Metrics

+continue to work with the

+Board of Supervisors,

+residents, and advocates to

+adopt rental protections for

+Unincorporated Alameda

+County.
+Just cause eviction

+for multifamily units, among

+other policies, is currently

+being considered at the time

+of writing (April 2024).